astorDev/nist/queries/article/index.md

 }
 ```

-So far so good.
+So far, so good.
 Now, let's add a Minimal API endpoint there as well:

 ```csharp
 app.MapGet("/query-mini", ([FromQuery] SimpleQuery query) => query);